Skip to main content

 • Restricting which users another user can view or edit.

-A user's restriction level is the same as the highest restriction level of their assigned security roles, so if a user has two roles, one with a restriction level of 100 and one with a level of 200, their restriction level is 100.
+A user's restriction level is determined by the highest restriction level among their assigned security roles.
+For example, if a user has 2 roles – one with a restriction level of 100 and one with a level of 200 – their effective restriction level is 100.

-If you have a restriction level other than 0, you can only assign security roles you're assigned when creating and editing users, and only roles with a restriction level with a lower level of access than their own.
-If you have a restriction level of 0 then these rules are ignored and you can add any security role when creating or editing a user.
-The only other exception to this rule is if you're assigned the security right Access Admin Only.
-Users with this right can assign any security role to a user so long as it is a lesser restriction level than their own, but they cannot edit their own security roles.
+If your restriction level is anything other than 0, you can only assign security roles you're already assigned when creating and editing users, and only roles with a lower restriction level number than your own.
+If your restriction level is 0, these rules don't apply and you can add any security role.
+The one exception is the Access Admin Only security right – users with this right can assign any security role to a user as long as it has a lower restriction level number than their own, but they can't edit their own security roles.

-Additionally, a user can only view or edit users with an equal or lesser level of access.
-The below table compares
+A user can only view or edit other users with an equal or lower restriction level number.
+The table below shows which users can view and edit each other based on their restriction level:

 Administrator (Level 0)